 Before the UK government introduced pension freedoms, most people were forced to take their pensions as annuities.
 Now people have much more flexibility.
 With annuity rates at historic lows, many people have been choosing to avoid annuities, to keep their pension plans invested, and to draw down income.
 This can often be the sensible choice, but is one that should depend upon the individual's specific circumstances.

 You can enter details of any existing annuity income into EvolveMyRetirement®.
-You can also enter any annuity income that will start at a date in the future, for example from a defined benefit pension scheme.
+You can also enter any annuity income that will start at a date in the future.
+If you have a defined benefit pension scheme, this is really just an annuity arranged by your employer and you should enter the details accordingly.

 As far as buying further annuities are concerned, whether from funds held in a personal pension plan or from other funds, the Financial Model has built-in rules.
 These rules are governed by a setting in the Strategy, which specifies what percentage of your total spending should be funded by guaranteed income (i.e. state pension or annuities).
 At a given point in the future, if (and only if) the system calculates that it can meet that funding target in full, then it does so by simulating the purchase of further annuities to generate the required income.
 Whether or not this will ever happen for a given Strategy depends on how well your investments perform, on current annuity rates, and on the Strategy settings.